rijksuniversiteit-groningen/rijksuniversiteit-groningen.github.io/README.md

-## University of Groningen Building Blocks
-Here you can find the building blocks developer by the University of Groningen.
-If you need any more information, please contact nestorsupport@rug.nl
+On this page, you can find building blocks developed by the University of Groningen.
+If you require any further information, please contact <nestorsupport@rug.nl>.

 - [Advanced Group Tool](https://github.com/rijksuniversiteit-groningen/b2-AdvancedGroupTool)
 - [Assessment Tools](https://github.com/rijksuniversiteit-groningen/b2-AssessmentTools)